gnustep/libs-gui/README.md

 GNUstep tools, test programs, and other files are covered under the GNU Public License.
 This means if you make changes to these programs, you cannot charge a fee, other than distribution fees, for others to use the program.
-You should read the COPYING file for more information.
-All files in the 'Documentation', 'Examples', 'Tools', 'config', and 'macosx' directories are covered under the GPL.
+All files in this package EXCEPT files in the 'Tools' directories and subdirectories under this are covered under the LGPL.

 How can you help?
 -----------------